 Lander University uses the Free Application for Federal Student Aid (FAFSA) to award all federal and state sponsored financial aid programs, which include grants, work-study, student loans and parental loans.
 No additional institutional application is necessary; however, the Financial Aid Office may require supplementary information during the awarding process.
 Students are encouraged to respond to all requests for information in a timely manner.
 The FAFSA must be completed for each academic year that aid is requested.
 The Financial Aid Office awards aid upon receipt of the results of the FAFSA throughout the academic year.
-However, students whose FAFSA results are received by the priority deadline of March 1 preceding the fall term will be considered for all aid programs.
-Funding is limited for students whose applications are received after the priority deadline so students are strongly encouraged to file the FAFSA electronically and follow up immediately with required documents in order to complete their file by the March 1 priority deadline.
+However, students whose FAFSA results are received by the priority deadline of November 1 preceding the fall term will be considered for all aid programs.
+Funding is limited for students whose applications are received after the priority deadline so students are strongly encouraged to file the FAFSA electronically and follow up immediately with required documents in order to complete their file by the November 1 priority deadline.
+Students who submit documents after August 1 for the upcoming fall semester must make payment arrangements until these documents are processed.
+The deadline for documents to be submitted for the spring semester is November 1.